eddelbuettel/ctv-finance/Finance.md

 <!-- -   The `r pkg("talib")` is a wrapper of TA-Lib, and provides candlestick patterns and other -->
 <!--     indicators for Technical Analysis. -->
 -   The `r pkg("yieldcurves")` package implements yield curve fitting, analysis, and decomposition.
+-   The `r pkg("finlabR")` package offers a complete suite of tools for portfolio construction and risk analytics.
+-   The `r pkg("talib")` package provides an interface to the TA-LIB library of technical analysis routines.

 ### Risk management

 -   The packages `r pkg("qrmtools")` and `r pkg("qrmdata")` provide tools and data for standard